VincentMasselis/RxBluetoothKotlin/README.md

 ## Decorator patter
 ⚠ Before reading this part, you must know how a [Decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern) works and how to make a new one.

 On Android, communicating with a Bluetooth device requires an instance of `BluetoothGatt` and an instance of `BluetoothGattCallback`.
 RxBluetoothKotlin wraps both of theses types into `RxBluetoothGatt` and `RxBluetoothGatt.Callback` types to add some reactive touch to the system objects.
-Because `RxBluetoothGatt` is an interface and `BluetoothGattCallback` an abstract class, calling `connectRxGatt` will return a default implentation for both.
+Because `RxBluetoothGatt` is an interface and `BluetoothGattCallback` an abstract class, calling `connectRxGatt` will return a default implentation for both of them.
 You are free to wrap the returned `RxBluetoothGatt` implementation and update the original object by adding you own behavior, you only have to follow the Decorator rules.

 ### Decorate RxBluetoothGatt
 The following diagram will show you which classes are used to create the decorator pattern:

 ![UML Class diagram](http://yuml.me/63d484c6.svg)